Trinity hires new gallery manager

 “I would love to have a wider audience for the gallery.
 With at least two student exhibits, The Mini and the Senior Show, having a bigger audience may help student artists network and grow,” Day wrote in an email interview.

 Motter, Wharton and Day each expressed their anticipation of the upcoming Mini exhibition and their dedication to their respective pieces.

 Motter added that he hopes there will be a large turnout to the exhibition’s opening night.

 The Mini exhibition’s opening reception is Jan.
 25 from 5–7 p.m. in the Neidorff Gallery.
+Stop by to see Trinity artists show off their work.